Greg-T8/Notebook/topics/concepts/unit_testing.md

 To follow this model, it's important to isolate the domain model from the non-essential parts of the code base.

 The most difficult part of unit testing is achieving maximum value with minimum maintenance costs.
+The only way to achieve the goal of unit testing is to

+- Learn how to differentiate between a good test and a bad test
+- Be able to refactor a test to make it more valuable

 </details>